Canadian dollar hits five-week low as trade data dims rate hike prospects

-The Canadian dollar weakened to a five-week low against its U.S. counterpart on Thursday after domestic data showing a drop in exports for the third straight month further weakened prospects of another interest rate hike this year from the Bank of Canada.
+The Canadian dollar retreated to a five-week low against the U.S. dollar on Thursday after domestic data showing a drop in exports for the third straight month further weakened prospects the Bank of Canada would increase interest rates again this year.

-Canada's trade deficit widened in August to $3.41-billion from a revised $2.98-billion shortfall in July, as exports fell for a third consecutive month, Statistics Canada said.
+Canada's trade deficit widened in August to C$3.41 billion from a revised C$2.98 billion shortfall in July, as exports fell for a third consecutive month, Statistics Canada said.

-"This is another disappointing trade report," said Ryan Brecht, a senior economist at Action Economics.

-It suggests the Bank of Canada will not change rates this month and reduces the chances of a rate hike in December, Brecht said.
+"Canadian trade in August was very weak, there's no glossing over it," said Adam Button, currency analyst at ForexLive.

+"The Canadian dollar fell more than usual because the market sees soft trade in August as a sign that Canadian exporters are struggling due to the strong loonie.
+The market is extrapolating soft trade going forward."

+Button said the market is also nervous about domestic employment data for September due on Friday.
+"The market has lost faith in an October rate hike, and a weak job report would be the nail in the coffin," he added.

+The central bank has raised rates twice since July.
+But the chances of another hike this year dropped to 60 percent from 66 percent before the data, the overnight index swaps market indicated.
+They were nearly 100 percent before Governor Stephen Poloz signaled last week that a third hike was not imminent.

-The price of oil, one of Canada's major exports, steadied on expectations that Saudi Arabia and Russia would extend production cuts.
+The Canadian dollar's one-cent slide came even as the price of oil, a major Canadian export, rallied some 2 percent on expectations that Saudi Arabia and Russia would extend production cuts.

-Canadian government bond prices were higher across the yield curve, with the two-year up 2.5 Canadian cents to yield 1.52 per cent and the 10-year rising 15 Canadian cents to yield 2.103 per cent.
+Canadian government bond prices were higher across the yield curve, with the two-year up 2 Canadian cents to yield 1.523 percent and the 10-year rising 15 Canadian cents to yield 2.103 percent.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.